International Foundation Year in Social Studies

-The International Foundation Year in Social Studies provides a route to a number of undergraduate degrees in the Faculty of Arts and Social Studies at Lancaster University.
-Degree options include International Relations, Psychology, Sociology, Media and Cultural Studies, and Film.
+The International Foundation Year in Social Studies leads to a choice of undergraduate degrees in the Faculty of Arts and Social Studies and the Faculty of Science and Technology.
+To prepare for your degree, you will study core English language modules and subject modules.
+Degree options include Philosophy, Sociology, and Film.

 What will I study?

 You will study core modules within the International Foundation Year programme alongside subject specific modules designed to help you on your degree.

 Core modules focus on your English language and university-level study skills.
 At the end of the programme you will feel confident in taking notes, writing essays, giving presentations, and contributing to discussions.
 Study areas include:

 - develop your English communication skills

 - a self-study project related to your undergraduate degree

 - completed over two terms.

 Subject modules that relate to Social Studies give you the academic knowledge and confidence you need to progress to your chosen degree.